awslabs/aws-well-architected-labs/Reliability/200_Deploy_and_Update_CloudFormation/Lab_Guide.md

     1. Click **Create stack**
 1. When stack **status** is _CREATE_COMPLETE_ for your update (about one minute) then continue
 1. Click the **Resources** tab
     * Note your new S3 bucket is listed among the resources deployed
     * Click on the **Physical ID** of the S3 bucket to view the bucket on the S3 console
     * Note the name is `cloudformationlab-mys3bucket-<some_random_string>`.

-The name for the S3 bucket was auto-generated based on your CloudFormation stack name (converted to lowercase), plus the string "mys3bucket", plus a randomly generated string.
+The name for the S3 bucket was auto-generated by CloudFormation based on your CloudFormation stack name (converted to lowercase), plus the string "mys3bucket", plus a randomly generated string.

 * The name for an S3 bucket must be unique across all S3 buckets in AWS
 * Your bucket was assigned an auto-generated name because you did not specify a name in the S3 bucket properties in your CloudFormation template
-* In the next exercise you will add a name property for your S3 bucket and update the deployment
+* In the next exercise you will add a bucket name property for your S3 bucket and update the deployment

 ### 3.4 Assign name property for the S3 bucket

-For this task you are going to add a Parameter where you can specify the bucket name, and a property on the S3 bucket resource that uses this paramter.
+For this task you are going to add a Parameter where you can specify the bucket name, and a property on the S3 bucket resource that uses this parameter.

 1. Under the **Parameters** section of your `simple_stack.yaml` template look at the **S3BucketName** parameter
     * It is not currently used in the template